 New Chief Financial Officer.
 We recently announced that Michael D. Fleisher has been named as our permanent Chief Financial Officer.
-He replaced Michael Ward who was our acting Chief Financial Officer while we conducted a search to fill the position on a permanent basis.
+He replaces Michael Ward who was our acting Chief Financial Officer while we conducted a search to fill the position on a permanent basis.
 See "Management."

-Departure of Executive Officer.
-On February 17, 2005, Acquisition Corp. announced that Les Bider, Chairman and CEO of its music-publishing arm, Warner/Chappell Music, Inc., had decided to step down following the appointment of a successor and a transition period.
+Departure of Officer.
+On February 17, 2005, Acquisition Corp. announced that Les Bider, Chairman and CEO of its music-publishing arm, Warner/Chappell Music, had decided to step down following the appointment of a successor and a transition period.
+A successor to Mr. Bider will be announced at a later date.
 Mr. Bider has been CEO of Warner/Chappell Music since 1987.